BibianaBalBar/Candy-Love/README.md

 # Candy Love
-Python and Flask web app social media.
+Python and Flask social media web app.

 Users can list their favorite candies, follow other users and see posts from friends and all users